Skip to main content

 Notes: Formerly Co C

-Source: 603rd Camouflage Engineer Roster provided by W. Anderson; 603rd reunion mailing list; Company D With Addresses Roster; Company C roster; Bernie Mason Company D Roster;Bernie Mason Company D Roster; Bernie Mason photo of Company D in Trier with names on back; 603rd Good Conduct Medal List, 6 July 1943
+Source: 603rd Camouflage Engineer Roster provided by W. Anderson; 603rd reunion mailing list; Company D With Addresses Roster; Company C roster; Bernie Mason Company D Roster;Bernie Mason Company D Roster; Bernie Mason photo of Company D in Trier with names on back; 603rd Good Conduct Medal List, 6 July 1943; photo courtesy Mary Ann Cipriano

-The couple sailed to London on April 14, 1951 for a two-month stay in Europe; possibly this trip was like those that other artists from the Ghost Army took to further their art education.
-Anthony and Virginia returned at the end of June.
+From 1950-1951, Tony attended Alexey Brodovitch's Design Laboratory night classes at the New School.* He and his wife sailed to London on April 14, 1951 for a two-month stay in Europe; possibly this trip was like those that other artists from the Ghost Army took to further their art education.
+Tony and Virginia returned to New York at the end of June.

 He died on February 4, 2010.